Robert Fox (producer)

-Robert Michael John Fox (born 25 March 1952) is an English theatre and film producer, whose work includes the 2002 film The Hours.
+Robert Michael John Fox (25 March 1952 – 20 March 2026) was an English theatre and film producer, whose work included the 2002 film The Hours, a film for which he was nominated for an Academy Award.

-Life and career
+Early life

-He was born the third son of theatrical agent Robin Fox and actress Angela Worthington.
+Robert Michael John Fox was born in Cuckfield, West Sussex, on 25 March 1952, the third son of theatrical agent Robin Fox and actress Angela Worthington.
 He is the younger brother of actors Edward Fox and James Fox.
 The actress Emilia Fox is his niece and the actors Laurence Fox and Freddie Fox are his nephews.
 His maternal grandfather was playwright Frederick Lonsdale.
 Fox was educated at Harrow School.